lindbrook/cholera/docs/notes/references.md

 Robert Skidelsky.
 2018. *Money and Government: The Past and Future of Economics*.
 New Haven: Yale University Press.

 John Snow.
+1838.
+“Arsenic as a preservative of dead bodies”. *The Lancet*.
+10 November: 264.

+John Snow.
 1855. *On The Mode Of Communication Of Cholera*.
 London: John Churchill.